Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 - An IV is a small tube placed in your vein that is used to give you medicine or liquids.

 - Local anesthesia is a shot of medicine put into your skin to numb the area and dull the pain.
-You will also get medicine to keep you calm and relaxed.
-You may still feel pressure or pushing during the procedure.
+You may still feel pressure or pushing during the procedure, but you should not feel pain.

 During your procedure: